-Best Place to Get a Personal Loan by Type of Lender
+Best Place to Get a Personal Loan

 The best places to get a personal loan are banks, credit unions and online lenders.
 The best place for you to get your personal loan is whichever lender will approve you for the best package of key terms: loan amount, interest rate, repayment period and fees.
 You can get a sense of which lender that will be by comparing personal loan offers and checking for pre-qualification, both of which are free and will not affect your credit.